stanford-cocolab/cocolab.stanford.edu/psych204.md

 * 50% Final project (including proposal, update, presentation, and paper).

 Send all assignment submissions and correspondences to psych204-spr1415-staff at lists dot stanford dot edu

+Assignments will be graded using the following scheme:

+After the first attempt of the problem set:

++ Full credit: Assignment is complete and solutions are correct
++ Half credit: Assignment was attempted, with incorrect solutions
++ No credit: Assignment was not attempted

+You will receive feedback on your work.
+If you receive *half credit*, you will have the opportunity for revision:

++ Full credit (revised attempt): Assignment is complete, solutions are correct, and explanations for why original solution was incorrect are provided

 ##Readings
 Readings for each week will be linked from the calendar below.
 (In some cases these will require an SUNet ID to access.
 See the instructor in case of trouble.)
 Readings will be drawn from the webbook [Probabilistic Models of Cognition](http://probmods.org/) and selected research papers.